 Next, Dr. Kline uses a particular form of X-ray imaging to guide a needle to the nerves.
 A small electrical current is sent through the needle to identify which nerves are sending the pain signals.

 Dr. Kline then uses radiofrequency waves to create a heat lesion on the targeted nerves.
 Doing this disrupts the transmission of pain signals.
 The process is repeated on as many nerves as needed.

 Stem cell therapy is also an effective tool for addressing degenerative disc disease.
 Injecting your body’s stem cells to the injury site can promote swift healing and help regenerate damaged tissue.

 Your facet joints allow your back to move in a twisting motion.
 Degenerative disc disease can create inflammation in your facet joints.

 Dr. Kline can diagnose facet joint problems with a medial branch block.
 This procedure involves injecting an anesthetic near the medial nerves of a facet joint.

 If the injection provides immediate pain relief, Dr. Kline moves forward with treatment options for that portion of your spine, with radiofrequency ablation and facet joint injections being two options.

 These injections can be used diagnostically and as a tool for producing lasting pain relief.

 Dr. Kline injects a blend of an anesthetic and a steroidal anti-inflammatory medication into the facet joint that he suspects is the source of your pain.
 If immediate pain relief follows, then that joint is identified as the problem area.

-To begin a path toward fixing your degenerative disc disease, contact Atlantic Coast Pain Specialists today.
+To begin a path toward fixing your degenerative disc disease, contact Atlantic Coast Spine & Pain Center today.